purplebugs/elastic-data-tool/README.md

 3. Look for the generated file in the directory
 4. Use the contents of this file to import into Elasticsearch - currently it the POST body of an API \_bulk query to copy into Kibana DevTools

-## Use the JSON -> Latitude, Longitude enhancer app

-1. Run `node node geo-decode` - currently hardcoded to output geo coordinates for a hardcoded address string - this will be improved to use data from the JSON file

 ## License 📝

 The work is under exclusive copyright by default.